-Your assigned Arts and Sciences advisor, Kami Westhoff, is here to help you select courses, identify special academic and career opportunities, meet graduation requirements, understand university policies and procedures, and access campus support services.
-Kami is located in 254A Hopkins Hall.
+Your assigned Arts and Sciences advisor, Amy Needham, is here to help you select courses, identify special academic and career opportunities, meet graduation requirements, understand university policies and procedures, and access campus support services.
+Amy is located in 254A Hopkins Hall.
 Call (614) 292-6961 to schedule an appointment.

-How do I determine if I should schedule an appointment or visit during walk-ins?
+How do I determine if I should schedule an appointment or visit during same day appointment hours?

-Appointments (30 mins): Progress check, graduation application, curriculum petition, registration petition, major change, transfer credit
+Scheduled Appointments (30 mins): Progress check, course projection, graduation application, curriculum petition, registration petition, major change, transfer credit review

-Walk-ins (10 mins): Quick schedule adjustments, quick, simple questions, art minor, withdraw
+Same day Appointments (15 mins): Quick schedule adjustments, simple questions, art minor, withdraw from classes, class drop

 University Honors Advising

 You may contact Ed Quinn (email@example.com) with any Arts Honors advising questions.
-The Arts Honors Program Contract can be found here: 2016 GE Honors Contract .pdf Additional information regarding Arts Honors can be found here.
+The Arts Honors Program Contract can be found here: College of Arts and Sciences Honors Contract Additional information regarding Arts Honors can be found here.